IHMKnight4/AutomatePowerMode_POP_OS/README.md

 # AUTOMATE Changing of System Power Profile for POP!_OS 20.04 and 20.10

 Disclaimer : I am not responsible for system failure, strained relationships, thermonuclear war, or you getting fired because some random app failed.
 Please read this script before installing it.
-YOU are choosing to install this script to AUTOMATE Changing of System Power Profile for POP!_OS , and if you point the finger at me for messing up your device, I will laugh at you.
+YOU are choosing to install this script to AUTOMATE Changing of System Power Profile for POP!_OS.

+# IT works

 # Now the Usability part